WuTheFWasThat/EigenSeeClearlyNow/README.md

 This is a project to help anyone learning linear algebra visualize its concepts.

-It is still a very early-stage work in progress.
+It is still an early-stage work in progress.

 Click [here](https://jeffwu-eigen.terminal.com/) for a demo.